vankha1/AssignmentSE-UWC2.0/README.md

 2. Each route can go through at most 3 MCPs
 3. The system does not have statistical information on vehicle, MCPs and staffs
 4. User profile and message not yet implemented

+## Deployment
+Deploy at https://busy-red-pike-cuff.cyclic.app (but it was so bad 'cause this was the first time I have worked with NodeJS) with account used for accessing: vovankha2003@gmail.com and password : admin123